sanketbodke/Let-Us-C-Solution/Chapter 2 Excercise/README.md

     b) Cir = 2 * 3.141593 * 2;
     Valid
     C) char = ‘3’;
     Error: char is a reserved keyword and cannot be used as a variable.
-We cannot assign anything to     a keyword.
+We cannot assign anything to keyword.

     d) 4/ 3 * 3.14 * r * r * r = vol_of_sphere
     Error: lvalue required, We cannot take any expression on the left of the assignment operator.

     e) volume = a3;
     Error: a3 does not specify any operation.